joaoantonioverdade/docs/introComputation.md

 Similar to a finite automaton but with an unlimited and unrestricted memory, a **Turing machine** is a much accurate model of a general purpose computer.
 A Turing machine can do everything that a real computer can do.
 Nonetheless, even a Turing machine cannot solve certain problems.
 In a very real sense, these problems are beyond the theoretical limits of computation.

 The Turing machine model uses an infinite tape as its unlimited memory.
 It has a tape head that can read and write symbols and move around on the tape.
-Initially the tape contains only the input string and is blank everywhere eles.
+Initially the tape contains only the input string and is blank everywhere else.
 If the machine needs to store information, it may write this information on the tape.
 To read the information that it has written, the machine can move its head back over it.
 The machine continues computing until it decides to produce an output.
 The outputs *accept* and *reject* are obtained by entering designated accepting and rejecting states.
 If it doesn't enter an accepting or a rejecting state, it will go on forever, never halting.

 The differences between finite automata and Turing machines:
 * A turing machine can both write on the tape and read from it